 The purpose of exposition

 Exposition in film can often be difficult to implement naturally.
 Too little and the audience becomes confused — too much and the audience becomes disengaged.
-The right amount of exposition is usually a product of a filmmaker trusting the audience's ability to be able to put things together while also recognizing what information is absolutely necessary for them to know.
+The right amount of exposition is usually a product of a filmmaker trusting the audience's ability to be able to put things together.
+It's also recognizing what information is absolutely necessary for them to know.

-This video by Lessons from the Screenplay examines how Ex Machina executes the balance of information perfectly to keep the audience engaged throughout the film.
+This video by Lessons from the Screenplay examines how Ex Machina executes the balance of information perfectly to keep the audience engaged throughout.

-Take note of how Alex Garland cut pages of expository material from the final cut of the film because he trusted the ability of the audience to put things together.
+Take note of how writer/director Alex Garland cut pages of expository material from the final cut of the film.
+He did this because he trusted the ability of the audience to put things together.
 This is an important aspect that is often overlooked.
 It can result in information being spoon-fed to audiences through lengthy dialogue scenes or completely unnatural conversations.

 So how exactly do filmmakers implement this information naturally into a film while keeping the narrative engaging?
 The first way is through visuals — using what we see instead of what we hear.